awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-loggingconfiguration.md

 Defines an association between logging destinations and a web ACL resource, for logging from AWS WAF\.
 As part of the association, you can specify parts of the standard logging fields to keep out of the logs and you can specify filters so that you log only a subset of the logging records\.

+**Note**
+You can define one logging destination per web ACL\.

+You can access information about the traffic that AWS WAF inspects using the following steps:

+1. Create your logging destination\.
+You can use an Amazon CloudWatch Logs log group, an Amazon Simple Storage Service \(Amazon S3\) bucket, or an Amazon Kinesis Data Firehose\.
+For information about configuring logging destinations and the permissions that are required for each, see [Logging web ACL traffic information](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the * AWS WAF Developer Guide*\.

+1. Associate your logging destination to your web ACL using a `PutLoggingConfiguration` request\.

+When you successfully enable logging using a `PutLoggingConfiguration` request, AWS WAF creates an additional role or policy that is required to write logs to the logging destination\.
+For an Amazon CloudWatch Logs log group, AWS WAF creates a resource policy on the log group\.
+For an Amazon S3 bucket, AWS WAF creates a bucket policy\.
+For an Amazon Kinesis Data Firehose, AWS WAF creates a service\-linked role\.

-For information about configuring web ACL logging destinations, see [Logging web ACL traffic information](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the * AWS WAF Developer Guide*\.
+For additional information about web ACL logging, see [Logging web ACL traffic information](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the * AWS WAF Developer Guide*\.

 ## Syntax<a name="aws-resource-wafv2-loggingconfiguration-syntax"></a>